 On March 7, 2014, DEP proposed Rule 62-42.300, F.A.C., establishing MFLs for the Lower Santa Fe and Ichetucknee Rivers and Associated Priority Springs, as well as regulatory flow recovery provisions.
-The proposed rule is estimated to have an economic impact in excess of \$1 million over 5 years.
+The proposed rule was estimated to have an economic impact in excess of \$1 million over 5 years.
 If an agency rule meets that economic threshold, current law requires legislative ratification of the rule before it can take effect.
 However, an agency rule may not be ratified by the Legislature until it has been adopted by the agency.
-Due to the notice requirements in the Administrative Procedures Act, DEP will not be able to adopt the proposed rule until 28 days after the day the rule was proposed, which was March 7, 2014.
-A rulemaking hearing is scheduled for April 3, 2014.
-If no substantive changes to the proposed rule are required, DEP could file the rule for adoption as early as April 17, 2014.
-However, if DEP must publish a notice of modification, or if a challenge to the proposed rule is filed and must be litigated, the rule may not be available for consideration for ratification before the end of the 2014 Regular Session.
-According to DEP, it is critical for the rule to take effect as soon as possible because delays could further exacerbate the condition of the rivers and their assorted springs.
+On April 8, 2014, the DEP filed a Notice of Change modifying the proposed rule.
+A challenge to the proposed rule was filed in the Department of Administrative Hearings, suspending rule adoption until after adjournment of the 2014 Regular Session of the Legislature.
+Because it was critical, according to DEP, for the rule to take effect as soon as possible, the Legislature passed HB 7171 (2014) which exempted the proposed rule from the ratification requirement.

-The bill exempts the proposed rule from the legislative ratification requirement.
-The bill also requires DEP to publish, when the rules are adopted, notice of the exemption from ratification.
-This exemption applies only to the proposed rule and not to future amendments to the rule.
-The bill expressly states that it serves no purpose other than exempting the rule from the ratification requirement and that it will not be codified in the Florida Statutes.
+The bill satisfies the legislative ratification requirement based on the rule's economic and regulatory cost impact.
+The bill expressly states that it serves no purpose other than satisfying the ratification requirement and that it will not be codified in the Florida Statutes.

 The bill does not appear to have a fiscal impact on state government.
-According to DEP's Statement of Estimated Regulatory Costs (SERC), implementation of the proposed rule being exempted from ratification in the bill will result in a negative fiscal impact of \$300,000 on the SRWMD.
-The bill itself does not have a direct fiscal impact on the private sector; however, the substantive policy of the rule being exempted is expected to have an economic impact on the private sector.
+According to DEP's Statement of Estimated Regulatory Costs (SERC), implementation of the rule if ratified will result in a negative fiscal impact of \$300,000 on the SRWMD.
+The bill itself does not have a direct fiscal impact on the private sector; however, the substantive policy of the rule is expected to have an economic impact on the private sector.
 Those impacts are analyzed in DEP's SERC for the rule.
-In summary, the SERC estimates that the proposed rule will have a negative fiscal impact of \$3 million over a five-year timeframe on agricultural users that are required to eliminate or reduce the impact of new proposed withdrawal quantities on the MFLs.
+In summary, the SERC estimates that the rule will have a negative fiscal impact of \$3 million over a five-year timeframe on agricultural users that are required to eliminate or reduce the impact of new proposed withdrawal quantities on the MFLs.
 (See Fiscal Analysis Section).